SeldonIO/seldon-core/README.md

  </div>
 </br>

-To contact Seldon regarding commercial use [Contact Seldon](https://www.seldon.io/)
+To reach out to Seldon regarding commercial use, visit our [website](https://www.seldon.io/).

 ## 📚 Documentation